Kotaimen/awscfncli/README.md

 ## Config File

-`awscfncli` config is a YAML formatted text file with `.yaml` and `.yml` extension. `awscfncli` uses these files as instructions to manage and deploy AWS CloudFormation templates.
-In a `awscfncli` config, you can describe how you are going to deploy your stack with parameters such as account profile, region, stack name, capabilities, teminal protections and etc. With `awscfncli` you can record the exact parameters used to deploy a stack and keep them under version control.
-You can also group your stacks into different stages in a more enterprise way such as DEV, QA and PROD.
-Every stack will be contained in one stage.
-You can specify your own stage name.
+Config file contains instructions to deploy *stacks* and group them by *stages*.

-For example, if you deploy a template with the following config file. `awscfncli` will deploy a stack named Test in region us-east-1 with your default aws credential.
-The stack will be in a stage called *`Default`* and identified by *`Stack1`*.
+For example, the following config file deploys a stack named *Test* in `us-east-1` region.
+The stack will be in a stage called *Default* and identified by *Stack1*.

 ```yaml